 It can take months and months of bureaucratic paperwork and hassle to track down the origins of the credit card and get all the negative information removed from your report.

-That’s why we always recommend a minimum of two simple steps for preventing identity theft: 1) opt out of credit offers and 2) check your credit report at least once a year.
-Remember, an ounce of prevention is worth a pound of cure.
+That’s why we always recommend a minimum of two simple steps for preventing identity theft:

 What are the other advantages of opting out?

 In addition to preventing identity theft and all of the damage that comes along with it, there are other benefits to opting out of credit marketing offers.
 To put it plainly, junk mail is annoying and it wastes your time.
-Imagine if you added up how many minutes a day you spent flipping through mail you don’t even want.
+Imagine if you added up how many minutes a day you spent flipping through the mail you don’t even want.

 Another major advantage of opting out?
 You limit the amount of temptation to take out credit you don’t actually need.
 You might think that new rewards card looks amazing, but do you really need to be charging additional expenses?
 Probably not.